Mass Central Rail Trail: Quabbin Valley and East Quabbin Land Trust

-Two sections are open in Ware.
-From Gibbs Crossing to Robbins Road, a 1.56 miles section is known as the Gibbs Crossing segment of the Mass Central Rail Trail.
+Three sections are open in Ware.
+From Gibbs Crossing to Robbins Road, a 1.56 miles section is known as the Mass Central Rail Trail: Gibbs Crossing.
 This section was opened in 2023 and is owned and maintained by the Town of Ware.
 Past Robbins Road to the upper Ware River crossing, two river bridges are missing and the MCER rail yard on the east side of the river is still active, blocking the trail ROW.
+Instead, after a road detour, a 0.8 miles paved section shared with Grenville Park is open.